 What we’re doing at PushON to empower women

 PushON is embracing everyday feminism and celebrating powerful women in the tech industry.
 We’re on a mission to show girls and women that the tech industry isn’t as daunting as it may look from the outside, and that it really does need more female voices.
 That’s the overarching purpose of our women’s team, who have come together to promote the cause.
 Despite being entirely voluntary, we’ve got 100% take-up so far – we’re fired up and ready to take our message out there.

 Looking at our own team, the imbalance is sharp.
-In our development team of 12, only one is a woman.
-Marketing fares better, with four out of 12.
-And none of our four directors or three account managers is a woman (although we’ve had several female AMs in the past few years).
+Our Office Manger is female, but from our development team of 12, only 2 are woman.
+Marketing fares better, with 3 out of 10.
+We have 1 female Account Manager out of 3 and none of our four directors is a woman.
 However, if we look at the applications we get for production positions, the ratios are in fact over-representative of our industries.
 We can’t do anything about this today, but we certainly can help to encourage the next generation to embark on digital careers.

 So far, the team has come up with ideas such as organising internal meetings with women in higher roles in the industry and inviting them to tell their stories.
 We want to make some changes to bring some more community spirit into the office, which was in danger of developing a gender split during social events and lunch breaks; board games are a great way to bond, so we’ve got a pile of them in.
 We’re also enrolling onto more training courses to help with leadership and project management.

 It’s been a great journey for women’s movement all around the world.
 Let’s keep the game strong, to further encourage the young girls of today and the future to step up and be bold.
 We shouldn’t be afraid to stand up for what we believe in.

 If you know of any women in marketing/ tech conferences coming up, be sure to drop us a message, we’d love to get involved.
 We hope that in the future we’d be able to organise more meetups of our own too.
 So, watch this space.